VitaSmith/vpfs/README.md

 PKG archives (such as the kind you get from PSN) without having to go through a costly decryption and installation process.

-In other words, VPFS is designed to grand PS Vita users complete access to PKG files as if they had been installed on one's system.
+In other words, VPFS is designed to grant PS Vita users complete access to PKG files as if they had been installed on one's system.

 This is achieved by: